ramuta/ninjatodo/README.md

 After the first user is created (and set as admin), the `/first-admin` URL will not work anymore (it will redirect to the main/index page).

+## Running the app

+Use **run.py** to run the web app or the tests.
+Right click on this file in PyCharm and select Run.
+Alternatively, you can run it via the terminal using `python run.py`.

+### Running manually

+You can run everything manually without using run.py.

+To run the web app, use these two commands:

+    # first run the datastore emulator and wait until it starts
+    gcloud beta emulators datastore start --no-legacy --data-dir=. --project test --host-port "localhost:8001"

+    # in a new terminal tab start the web app
+    export FLASK_APP=main.py && flask run --host localhost --port 8080 --reload

+For tests run the following (in separate Terminal tabs):

+    gcloud beta emulators datastore start --no-legacy --no-store-on-disk --project test --host-port "localhost:8002"

+    export TESTING=yes && pytest -p no:warnings

 ## See the data in Datastore locally

 If you'd like to see what data are stored in the localhost Datastore emulator, install [Datastore Viewer](https://github.com/gumo-py/datastore-viewer):